interlandi-io/hookplane/README.md

 Define, manage, and validate webhooks exactly where they’re handled.

-## Built for agents, not just humans

-Hookplane has

-- End-to-end type safety
-- Best-in-class LoB (Locality of Behavior), eliminating the "context tax" of isolated config files
+## Agents love it

-So, LLMs can safely:
+Hookplane has end-to-end type safety so, LLMs can safely:

 - add new webhook subscriptions
 - update event handlers